 Jeff is the founding member of the band, which takes its name from Jeff's experience as a volunteer firefighter, Emergency Medical Technician, and Assistant Chief with Company 14 (Burke) of the Fairfax County, Virginia, Fire and Rescue Department.
 He joined the Department at the age of 16, and remained an active member until a job transfer in 1999 took him to Milwaukee, Wisconsin.
 Jeff remains a Life Member of the Department, and returned to NoVa in 2001.

-Jeff first learned to play guitar in Geneva, Switzerland, where he attended the International School.
+Jeff first learned to play guitar in Geneva, Switzerland, where he attended the Ecole Internationale de Geneve (Ecolint), the International School.
 After acquiring his first electric guitar, a used sparkle-green solid-body Framus, Jeff played from time to time with other aspiring would-be rock stars at school, performing occasionally when opportunities arose.
 As an undergraduate at the College of William and Mary, he played in the band Spellbound, performing Top 40 material full-time during summer vacations at bars, hotel lounges, restaurants, and NCO Clubs on military bases.
 Then came law school at the American University, followed by full-time employment, and job transfers to Minneapolis, Los Angeles, Washington, D.C., Milwaukee, and back to D.C.

-Rob Drums and vocals firstname.lastname@example.org
+Rob Drums and vocals

-Dawn Lead Vocals and keyboard
+Dawn Lead Vocals and keyboards

 Dawn has been singing pretty much since she’s been talking.
 She has performed in a variety of groups and styles, including: musicals, operas, school choirs, church choirs, madrigal choirs, acapella choirs, rock bands, jazz bands, and a praise band.
 She has directed adult choirs, children’s choirs, and a handbell choir.
 She loves to sing and share the joy of music with others.